Right to an effective remedy: Asylum seekers

 The right to an effective remedy has been invoked in cases of asylum seekers in which the right has been held to prevent a state from deporting an asylum seeker before adjudicating the seeker's application for asylum, and that upon rejection of an asylum claim, the claimant must have a practical ability to appeal by being granted sufficient time and access to legal representation.
 Courts have not generally found that the state needs to provide a lawyer, even when an asylum seeker cannot afford one, provided that a lawyer is not necessary to access an effective remedy.
 Courts have found that an excessively formal process may violate the right to an effective remedy, especially when a lawyer is not provided.

-European Union
+Council of Europe and European Union

+Article 13 of the European Convention on Human Rights, to which member states of the Council of Europe are parties, provides:

+A violation of article 13 can only be found in relation to some substantive right, but it is nonetheless a freestanding right that can be violated without any other right being violated.
+For example, in Koureas and others v Greece (2018), the European Court of Human Rights found no violation of any substantive rights, but a violation of Article 13 in respect of the means available to the complainants to address possible violations of Article 3 (right not to be subjected to inhuman or degrading treatment or punishment, in this case relating to conditions of imprisonment).

-In European Union law, the right to an effective remedy applies beyond human rights to all rights provided for by EU law that are enforced in the courts of member states.
+Article 6(3) of the Treaty on the Functioning of the European Union provides that rights under the Convention "shall constitute general principles of the Union's law".
+The Court of Justice of the European Union has interpreted this to mean that Article 13 applies beyond human rights to all rights provided for by EU law that are enforced in the courts of member states of the European Union.